jmassardo/jmassardo.github.io/_posts/2019-04-07-Habitat-for-Windows-Basics.md

 Congrats on making it through all of that info!
 Hopefully this post has clarified a few points and was helpful.
 If you're like me, documentation is invaluable, but it's nice to detail out some of the basics so the documentation actually makes sense!

-As always, please fee free to contact me if you have any questions!
+If you have any questions or feedback, please feel free to contact me: [@jamesmassardo](https://twitter.com/jamesmassardo)